tldr-pages/tldr/pages/common/hadolint.md

 `hadolint --format {{json}} {{path/to/Dockerfile}}`

-- Lint a Dockerfile outputting in a codeclimate-friendly format
+- Lint a Dockerfile outputting in a codeclimate-friendly format:

 `hadolint --format {{codeclimate}} {{path/to/Dockerfile}}`